fastmachinelearning/SuperSONIC/docs/index.rst

    .. container:: leftside

       The computing demands of modern scientific experiments are growing at a faster rate than the performance improvements of traditional processors (CPUs).
-This trend is driven by increasing data collection rates and the rising complexity of algorithms, particularly those based on machine learning.
+This trend is driven by increasing data collection rates, tightening latency requirements, and rising complexity of algorithms, particularly those based on machine learning.
-      Such a computing landscape strongly motivates the adoption of specialized co-processors, such as FPGAs, GPUs, and TPUs.
+      Such a computing landscape strongly motivates the adoption of specialized coprocessors, such as FPGAs, GPUs, and TPUs.

    .. container:: rightside